-When it comes to adventurous types, my clients Greg and Daphne might just take home the gold.
-They came my way from another set of favorite travel loving adventurous clients of mine, Ryan and Laura, whose intimate backyard wedding at Revive Coffee and Wine Bar (now the defunct Lakeview Social), was as charming, relaxed, and full of laughter as I can ever ask of.
-Greg and Daphne definitely take it up a notch though.
+When it comes to adventurous types, my clients from January 2023, Greg and Daphne, might just take home the gold.
 They wanted NOTHING more than a magical white Tahoe winter wedding and a magical white blizzard of a Tahoe winter wedding is what the weather gods provided for them.
 If you are cold blooded, or just want to stress out your family (I kid, I kid), the magic of a Tahoe winter wedding is unmatched: glistening snow, brutally crisp air, and breathtaking landscapes (that you might not be able to see from all that pow coming down) create a memorable backdrop.
 However, planning a winter wedding in Tahoe comes with its own set of challenges and opportunities, as this rad couple discovered and it is not for the faint of heart.

 Things to consider when planning a Tahoe winter wedding